How to Reduce Belly Fat in Bangladesh: Science-Backed Methods That Actually Work

 Weeks 3–8

 Real fat loss begins — slower (0.5–1 kg per week), but genuine.
 Waist circumference drops noticeably.
+Clinical trials on green coffee bean extract show meaningful changes beginning at week 4.

 Months 2–4

 Continued steady progress.
 Belly fat visibly reduces, energy improves, clothes fit differently.
+AMPK activation (weeks 8–12) shows measurable visceral fat reduction in clinical studies.

 Conclusion